jasimea/jasimea.github.io/_posts/2015-07-15-better-javascript-workflow-with-jake.md

 	jake test[paramValue]
 {% endhighlight %}

-If you do not specify the task name, then the default task will be executed.
+If you do not specify a task name, then the default task will be executed.

 ### Setting up project.
 To get started the real development process, simply clone the angular seed project into your local system.
 Angular-Seed is an application skeleton for typical angular js web app.
 Clone the angular seed applicatio  using git: